ngolebiewski/next-art-portfolio/README.md

  24. Structure for images.
 Portfolio images in public (~200 images).
 Drawing-a-day project images, perhaps habe at images.nickgolebiewski.com on Dreamhost -- it would be insane to push up 4,000+ images on every deploy!
 Will need to work out an upload procedure.
  25. Working more on the seed file.
  26. Import data from Tumblr and Instagram 'download your data' requests to populate the drawing a day project.
+     1. Python for this.
+See:
  27. Trying to get a first pass at visualizing all that tech projects data -- and bringing in https://ui.shadcn.com/docs/installation ShadCN components.
  28. I LOVE ❤️ this font! https://departuremono.com/  --> Added to the tech portfoio page.
  29. Grab the footer with social media links and logos from my old tech portfolio site, salvaging useful components.
 Make it more DRY (do not repeat yourself)
+ 30. Added figlet with js and dool example -> https://patorjk.com/software/taag/#p=display&f=Isometric1&t=Tech%0Aprojects

 ## ------Next.js Template boilerplate below------------------